artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/verilatorSIM_RVfpga-PipelineSimulator/README.md

 make
 ```

-You should obtain a binary file called Vrvfpgasim which is the RVfpga-PipelineSimulator simulator and that you can use as explained in the examples folder.
+You should obtain a binary file called Vrvfpgasim.exe which is the RVfpga-PipelineSimulator simulator and that you can use as explained in the examples folder.